nazar-pc/CleverStyle-Framework/readme.md

 # How to try?

-It is possible to try latest git version of CleverStyle CMS without even installing it using [Docker](https://www.docker.com/), just type in terminal:
+It is possible to try latest git version of CleverStyle Framework without even installing it using [Docker](https://www.docker.com/), just type in terminal:
 ```bash
 $ docker run --rm -p 8888:8888 nazarpc/cleverstyle-cms
 ```